JetBrains/lets-plot/README_PYTHON.md

 0     usa   297677  United States of America
 1  canada  2856251                    Canada
 ```
-More complex geocoding queries can be created with the help of `regions_builder()` function which
+More complex geocoding queries can be created with the help of the `regions_builder()` function that
 returns the `RegionsBuilder` object and allows chaining its various methods in order to specify
-how to handle a geocoding ambiguities.
+how to handle geocoding ambiguities.

 For example:
 ```python